-GCSE English Language is an important qualification allowing you to demonstrate your use of English in real-life situations.
+All pupils study GCSE English Language.
+It is a vital qualification allowing you to demonstrate your use of English in real-life situations.
 English is invaluable for your future, no matter what you are aiming for.
 A good command of the spoken and written word will help you every day - and benefit all your other GCSEs too.
 Whatever you end up doing, English is a 'must have' subject for apprenticeships, college, university, work and life!